 First Battle of Bull Run

 After leaving Harper’s Ferry, Johnston moved his troops, now designated the Army of the Shenandoah, to Winchester, Virginia.
-He then advanced to Manassas, where he reinforced General P. G. T. Beauregard’s Army of the Potomac during the First Battle of Bull Run (July 21, 1861).
-When Johnston arrived at Manassas, on July 20, 1861, Beauregard had already developed a battle plan for defeating McDowell’s forces.
+He then advanced to Manassas, where he reinforced General P. G. T. Beauregard‘s Army of the Potomac during the First Battle of Bull Run (July 21, 1861).
+When Johnston arrived at Manassas, on July 20, 1861, Beauregard had already developed a battle plan for defeating Brigadier General Irwin McDowell‘s Army of Northeastern Virginia.
 Although Johnston was senior in rank to Beauregard, he deferred command of the forces in the field and approved Beauregard’s plans.
 After the Confederate victory at the First Battle of Bull Run, Johnston assumed command of the Department of the Potomac and combined armies, which kept the name “Army of the Potomac.”

 Dispute Over Rank

 On August 31, 1861, at President Jefferson Davis’s request, the Confederate Congress promoted Johnston, Beauregard, Samuel Cooper, Albert Sidney Johnston, and Robert E. Lee to the rank of full general.
 However, the effective dates of the promotions of Cooper (May 16, 1861), A. S. Johnston (May 30, 1861), and Lee (June 14, 1861), predated the effective date of Johnston’s promotion (July 4, 1861), making Johnston the fourth-highest officer in the Confederate chain-of-command.